u16052642/thrive_erp_documentation/documentation-16.0/content/applications/finance/accounting/bank/bank_synchronization/ponto.rst

       :align: center
       :alt: Add bank accounts to your Ponto account.

 #.
-Make sure to add all bank accounts you want to synchronize with your Odoo database before moving
+Make sure to add all bank accounts you want to synchronize with your Thrive Bureau ERP database before moving
    on to the next steps.

-Link your Ponto account with your Odoo database
+Link your Ponto account with your Thrive Bureau ERP database
 -----------------------------------------------

 #.
 Go to :menuselection:`Accounting --> Configuration --> Add a Bank Account`.
 #.
 Search your institution, make sure to select the right institution.
 By selecting the institution,
    you can verify that the third party provider is Ponto.
 #.
 Click on *Connect* and follow the steps.
 #.
-At some point, you will have to authorize the accounts you want to access in Odoo.
+At some point, you will have to authorize the accounts you want to access in Thrive Bureau ERP.
 Please select
    **all the accounts** you want to synchronize.
 Even the ones coming from other banking institutions.

    .. image:: ponto/ponto-select-accounts.png
       :align: center
-      :alt: Selection of the accounts you wish to synchronize with Odoo.
+      :alt: Selection of the accounts you wish to synchronize with Thrive Bureau ERP.

 #.
 Finish the flow.

 .. note::
-   You have to authorize all the accounts you want to access in Odoo, but Odoo will filter the accounts based on the institution you selected in the second step.
+   You have to authorize all the accounts you want to access in Thrive Bureau ERP, but Thrive Bureau ERP will filter the accounts based on the institution you selected in the second step.

 Update your synchronization credentials